davecra/trello-complete/write-up/page.md

 Unlock the full experience and supercharge your productivity:

+- 🧩 **Custom Fields** — Track completion based on a custom number field 🎯
 - 📊 **Charts** — Visualize your board with stunning visual dashboards ✨
 - 🔢 **Sort** — Organize your cards by completeness ⬆️⬇️
 - ✨ **Stats** — Dive into fascinating insights across lists and boards 📊